sunsibar/docs-software_devel/book/software_devel/getting_started.md

   --privileged -p 8080:8080 duckietown/rpi-docker-python-picamera
 ```

+NOTE: The syntax `-H <DUCKIEBOT_NAME>.local` may be omitted if you are running the command over SSH.
 NOTE: adding the `-v /data:/data` option would persist the captured image on the Duckiebot's SD card.

 2. Go to the following URL: `http://<DUCKIEBOT_NAME>.local:8080/image.jpg`